aimaheadheart/aimaheadheart.github.io/README.md

 tags: [tag]   # TAG names should always be lowercase
 pin: true   # Should always be true
 image:   # add if needed
-  path: assets/img/activities/figure.png   # add if needed
+  path: /assets/img/activities/figure.png   # add if needed
 ---
 ```

-Next, you can modify the demo list according to markdown syntax. template

-If you want to add figures related to the demo, please put the figure in the folder `assets/img/demos` and use it following the template.
+Next, you can modify the demo list according to markdown syntax and the template file `/templates/2023-12-01-post-template.md`.
+If you want to add figures related to the activity post, please put the figure in the folder `/assets/img/activities` and use it following the template.

+### More complex markdown functions and syntax
+The template file `/templates/2023-12-01-markdown-text-and-typography.md` provides more complex markdown functions and syntax for website updating.
+Please read it if needed.